aminimalanimal/aminimalanimal.github.io/presentations/ux_accessibility/accessibility_ux.md

 ---
-class: middle, inverse
+class: middle inverse
 layout: false

-## A Screen Reader's Experience

-- VoiceOver for OS X
+## OS X VoiceOver: _The Experience_

+To turn on:

-	- `Command` + `F5`
+1. `command` + `F5`
+1. go through the tutorial if it pops up

+VoiceOver can:

-	- can navigate from element to element
+- navigate from element to element by using `control` + `option` + left or right arrow
-	- can navigate by element type
+- navigate by element type
-- VoiceOver for iOS
-	- turn on in System Preferences
-		- triple-tap to start
-	- typically swiping from element to element
-	- can also navigate by types of elements
-	- can also point at elements

-> insert a link to run through
+- go into QuickNav mode by pressing both left and right arrows at the same time, then navigate by pressing left or right
+- and so much more!

 ???

+(Turn on VoiceOver and read the page)

+---
+class: middle inverse

+## iOS VoiceOver: _That Tiny Screen From Far Away_

+To enable iOS VoiceOver:

+1. turn on in Settings
+1. triple-tap to start

+iOS VoiceOver's experience:

+- swipe from element to element
+- navigate by types of elements
+- point at elements
+- double-tap to click on elements

+???

+Since I have the ability to point directly at elements on iOS, things have to be what they actually are.
+Stylistic hacks that cover up the elements the user is interacting with just don't work here—it prevents the real element from being percievable and operable.

-NVDA and Talkback aren't terribly different from these two.
-NVDA gives the user the ability to hear items they're hovering over as well.
+NVDA gives the user the ability to hear items they're hovering over as well, even though it's a desktop screen reader, it's not limited to the keyboard.